ScotteRoberts/problem-solving/break-time/README.md

 - Create a running log of active users in Discord voice chats.
 If that is too hard, you can use the user's discord status as a backup measure.
 - Message users after a configurable period of time that they need to take a break
   - Offer something constructive to do while they take a break
+  - Conditions:
     - Respect the DND (Do Not Disturb) status
+    - If a user mutes, they are taking a break
+    - If a user deafens, they are taking a break
 - This service should run all the time, but messages can be shut off by the owner/admins of the server in some way.
 - Users should be able to interact with the service to see how long other users in the Discord server have been online.
   - Can be made into a leaderboard of some kind (if you are feeling adventurous)